 Before we get started, I feel as though it’s necessary to state that I’m most definitely not a dermatologist, and if you have specific skin issues that may make it challenging to discontinue use of your current products and/or start using new ones, then it’s probably best to consult with your doctor before embarking on this adventure.
 For those with fairly normal skin, let’s get experimenting!

-First things first, we need a clean slate to work with – we need to clean our skin somehow.
-About five years ago I stopped using any sort of body wash or facial cleanser and I haven’t looked back since.
+First things first, we need a clean slate to work with — in other words, clean skin.
+About five years ago, I stopped using any sort of body wash or facial cleanser and I haven’t looked back since.
 I don’t miss that tight feeling I used to get after washing my face or stepping out of the shower, and I’ve noticed that my skin is way less dry and itchy, too.
 In the shower, I use natural bar soap for armpits, feet, and around my lady business.
 For my face, I simply use a hot washcloth to gently steam and then scrub my face.
-Avoiding detergent-based soaps, cleansers and washes can prevent your skin from having all its wonderful natural oils, your skin doesn’t have to work overtime to replace that oil — which can, paradoxically, result in over-oily skin.
+By avoiding detergent-based soaps, cleansers, and washes that strip your skin of its wonderful natural oils, your skin doesn’t have to work overtime to replace that oil — which can, paradoxically, result in over-oily skin.

 Next, we exfoliate!
-This is more of a weekly thing than a daily regime, but I like to do it on a regular basis to slough off dead skin, and keep skin looking and feeling soft and dewy.
-For my body I usually whip up an easy DIY scrub by mixing together an exfoliant and a liquid – usually some mixture of the following:
+This is more of a weekly task — definitely not part of a daily regime — but I like to do it on a regular basis to slough off dead skin and keep skin looking and feeling soft and dewy.
+For my body, I usually whip up an easy DIY scrub by mixing together an exfoliant and a liquid — usually some mixture of the following:

 - Exfoliants: White sugar, brown sugar, coffee grounds, salt